 The heritage of Cuba is rich and layered, influenced by African, Caribbean, Spanish, and American culture.
 During the course of our trip, we will visit with several Jewish communities on the island and experience this fascinating country through its music, art, and culture.
 Under the auspices of an approved Treasury Department license, our program will include meetings with leaders of the Jewish communities; presentations, dialogue, and discussions with local scholars and professors; and performances of Cuban music.

-Led by Miriam Levinson, our trip will begin and end in Havana, where we will familiarize ourselves with Jewish cultural and religious life in Cuba by visiting its synagogues and other points of interest, including the world-class National Museum of Fine Arts.
+Led by Miriam Levinson, our exploration of Cuba will begin in Havana, where we will familiarize ourselves with Jewish cultural and religious life in Cuba by visiting its synagogues and other points of interest, including the world-class National Museum of Fine Arts.
 From Havana, we will travel to the outlying provinces of Santa Clara and Cienfuegos (a UNESCO World Heritage Site), where we will visit Cuba’s newest synagogue (Santa Clara) and meet with members of the small but dedicated Jewish communities in Santa Clara and Cienfuegos.

 Through our travels, we will familiarize ourselves with the way Cuban Jewry has sustained itself over the years, meet Cuban artists, and experience the wonderfully diverse music, spirit, and culture of this exotic island.